 The HSA authorised the Pfizer-BioNTech COVID-19 vaccine, based on the following assessment:

-It has a high vaccine efficacy of 95% in preventing symptomatic COVID-19 disease in vaccinated persons aged 16 years and older
+high vaccine efficacy of 95% in preventing symptomatic COVID-19 disease in vaccinated persons aged 16 years and older

 Its safety profile is consistent with other established and registered vaccines.
 No significant safety concerns have been detected.
 Common side effects were expected as part of the body’s natural response to a vaccination, such as injection site pain, fever, fatigue and headache